The Chain (1984 film): Plot

 Two basic problems break the chain: the person in Hampstead decides she is not leaving, resulting in the Thorns being homeless, but they have also been conned into losing all their possessions due to passing them to a bogus removal firm.

 Bamber persuades the owner, widow Mrs Andreos (Billie Whitelaw), to make her planned move to Holland Park by sitting in her kitchen and letting her tell stories of her late husband and her native Limassol.
 Not only does Bamber persuade her he also gets an extra job - cash in hand.
 Mrs Andreos takes a lift in the removal van and starts a singalong of Karma Chameleon.
 Although Mrs Andreos represents Gluttony, this links to her late husband who was a "glutton for punishment".

 The family in Holland Park (representing Pride) are moving to Knightsbridge.
 They are jealous that their neighbour is moving to Belgrave Square in Belgravia.
 Deidre has bought a new Daimler.
 They are moving because Holland Park is becoming "too shabby".

-In Knightsbridge Thomas (representing Wrath) discusses his decisions with his friend, telling him to auction his belongings at Sothebys - he is dying.
+In Knightsbridge Thomas (representing Wrath) discusses his decisions with his friend, telling him to auction his belongings at Sotheby's - he is dying.
 He keeps only one item: a cheap souvenir plate from Southend-on-Sea which presumably has sentimental value.
 He asks the chauffeur of his Rolls-Royce to take him to the house where he was brought up, in Quilter Street in Whitechapel, where he is renting the room vacated by Desmond, the first character we see leaving home at the start of the film.

 The story ends showing each in their new home then an old homeless lady wrapping herself in newspaper preparing to spend the night in a doorway.
 She has threaded through the story.

 Cast

+Production

+The film was originally written for television.
+Filming started 6 August 1984.
+Part of the finance came from the Rank Organisation.

+Reception

+The Guardian wrote "it is a pleasure to find a British comedy that is rooted in local observation without succumbing to parochialism."

+The Evening Standard said the film "is more than a joy to watch - it's a duty."